wxcctechsummit/wxcclabguides/LTRCCT-3001/4_TaskBot_Code.md

 - Webex Connect Flow Builder

 ## Vocabulary
-- Intents - Triggers that you bot will respond to
+- Intents - Triggers to which your bot will respond
 - Utterances - Training phrases that will map to Intents
 - Entities - A kin to variables for running tasks.
 - Slots - Entities that are used in Intents.